 Dr. Cameron brought together a skilled senior management team of proton therapy experts who had been involved in the construction and operation of centers in the United States and internationally.

-Today, ProCure is the only company in the world with 3 centers open and treating patients.
-The ProCure Proton Therapy Center in Oklahoma City, Oklahoma, opened in July 2009; the ProCure Proton Therapy Center in Somerset, New Jersey, opened in March 2012; and the SCCA Proton Therapy, A ProCure Center in Seattle, Washington, opened in March 2013.
+Today, ProCure is the only company in the world with 2 centers open and treating patients.
+The ProCure Proton Therapy Center in Oklahoma City, Oklahoma, opened in July 2009 and the ProCure Proton Therapy Center in Somerset, New Jersey, opened in March 2012.

 ProCure Treatment Centers, Inc. founded by John Cameron, PhD

 Groundbreaking for the ProCure Training and Development Center, Bloomington, Ind.

 Groundbreaking for the ProCure Proton Therapy Center, Oklahoma City.